writememe/net-api/README.md

 ## TODO/Roadmap

-This section will describe some of the items which I would like to complete and some other items which are most aspirational and subject to interest from others and time I can commit to this project:
+This section will describe some of the items which I would like to complete and some other items which are more aspirational and subject to interest from others and time I can commit to this project:

 ### TODO